Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Simulation Study

 \section{Simulation Study}

-In this section, we describe how we used simulated data to characterize the empirical bias of the MoTR and PSTn estimators ($\hat{\delta}^\text{MoTR}$ and $\hat{\delta}^\text{PSTn}$, respectively).
+We now describe how we used simulated data to characterize the empirical bias of the MoTR and PSTn estimators ($\hat{\delta}^\text{MoTR}$ and $\hat{\delta}^\text{PSTn}$, respectively).
 We characterized this bias when each model was correctly specified as the true data-generating mechanism, which we specified as a GLM (i.e., ARCO for the outcome, logistic for the exposure).
 We also characterized this bias using naive APTE estimation methods; i.e., when no modeling was done, and when the true models were fit but were not adjusted for confounding by either method.

-Finally, we characterized the empirical bias of the RF approaches of section \ref{subsec:modflex}.
-We expected that RF, while more flexible than linearized models in useful ways (see Section \ref{subsec:modflex}), would be be more biased because the relevant prediction function is not identical to the true GLM mechanism.
+Finally, we characterized the empirical bias of the RF approaches of Subsection \ref{subsec:modflex}.
+We expected that RF, while more flexible than linearized models in useful ways, would be be more biased because the relevant prediction function is not identical to the true GLM mechanism.